2015 St. Louis Cardinals season: Harris first Naval Academy graduate in MLB in 94 years, Wainwright out for season

 The club placed OF Peter Bourjos on three-day paternity leave on April 21, replacing him on the 25-man roster with RHP Mitch Harris.
 Harris was the first United States Naval Academy graduate to be called up to the majors since pitcher Nemo Gaines of the Washington Senators in 1921.
 On April 25, Harris made his major-league debut, substituting for Wainwright in a game against Milwaukee after he suffered an ankle injury, and struck out his first batter, Adam Lind.
 Catcher Cody Stanley, who replaced Wainwright on the 25-man roster, got a hit in his first major league at bat.
 The Cardinals announced that Wainwright had an Achilles tendon rupture and would likely miss the remainder of the season.

 Left-handed pitcher (LHP) Tim Cooney took Wainwright's next spot in the rotation.
 It was his major league debut, but was a disappointment, going only 2 1/3 innings and giving up seven hits and a walk.
 The following day, the Cardinals called up RHP Miguel Socolovich and sent down Cooney.
 To make room on the 40-man roster, OF Tommy Pham was moved to the 60-day disabled list.
 Through his first four starts of the season, Martínez' ERA was 1.89.
 Through the month of April, Holliday maintained an MLB-best .500 OBP.

 May

 Sweep of each game of home series with walk-off hits

-The month of May increased the trend of unique and rare achievements for the Cardinals, both affirmative and dubious.
-In the May 1–3 series at home against the Pittsburgh Pirates, the Cardinals swept by winning each game in extra innings.
+The month of May increased the trend of rare achievements for the Cardinals.
+In the May 1–3 series at home against the Pittsburgh Pirates, the Cardinals won each game in extra innings.
 In the last game of that series, Kolten Wong hit his second career regular-season walk-off home run; his first also occurred against the Pirates.
 St. Louis became the first team since 1925 to sweep by winning each game in extra innings when the Cincinnati Reds did so against the Boston Braves from June 4–7.
-Of course, because the games were at Busch Stadium, St. Louis each won in walk-off fashion: first baseman Matt Adams with a bases-loaded single in the first game, and Carpenter with a sacrifice fly in the second.
+As the games were at Busch Stadium, St. Louis each won in walk-off fashion: first baseman Matt Adams with a bases-loaded single in the first game, and Carpenter with a sacrifice fly in the second.